cetola/reform-debian-packages-mirror/README.md

 # linux

+> [!tip]
+> Building the kernel will require >8GB free space on your temp directory.
+Please check before starting the build, especially if you are use a `tmpfs` backed `/tmp`.
+> You may use an alternate temp directory by setting the environment variable `TMPDIR`, e.g. `export TMPDIR=/var/tmp`

 To just rebuild the kernel and not the rest, you can run this:

     sh -xc '. ./setup.sh; cd linux; . ./build.sh'